rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/typography-spacing.md

 To find the right values, test using values that are too tight and then too far apart and select the one that looks best.
 There are some general rules of thumb to help:
 - `line-height` is 1.2 by default. **This is usually too small--aim for 1.4 to 1.6**.
 Set this on the `<body>` element.
+- Unitless `line-height` values are computed relative to the font size of the element.
+Use unitless values!
+- Setting `line-height` to 1.2 is equivalent to setting it to `120%`.
 - Longer lines of text should have larger line height for readability
 - Lines should be **no longer than 45 - 75 characters**

 ### letter-spacing